Circle of Friends

-Antonio’s work experience also includes conducting internal evaluations of humanitarian and economic development programmes in Palestine on behalf of the United States Agency for International Development, as well as conducting civil-military coordination with Israeli authorities to facilitate project activities.
-He worked with an Israeli think tank called the Economic Cooperation Foundation, where he conducted field missions to collect data on protection issues in the West Bank during the second intifada.
+Antonio’s work experience also includes conducting internal evaluations of humanitarian and economic development programs in Palestine on behalf of the United States Agency for International Development and conducting civil-military coordination with Israeli authorities to facilitate project activities.
+He worked with the Economic Cooperation Foundation, an Israeli think tank, where he conducted field missions to collect data on protection issues in the West Bank during the second intifada.

 Antonio holds a master’s in Middle Eastern history from Tel Aviv University and a bachelor’s degree in politics and sociology from the University of California in Santa Cruz.
 He is also currently pursuing a master’s in international human rights law at the University of Oxford.